 - Attitudes (the youth worker's willingness) are the pre-requisite, the foundation for competence development.
-They lead to - knowledge (gained through experience, books, the Internet, etc.) and - skills (ability to perform a task, to apply knowledge and turn attitudes into actions), which will then lead to - · appropriate and contextual behaviour.
+They lead to - Knowledge (gained through experience, books, the Internet, etc.) and - Skills (ability to perform a task, to apply knowledge and turn attitudes into actions), which will then lead to - Behaviour which is appropriate and contextual.